yousefelassal/quote-cron/README.md

 > If we had no winter, the spring would not be so pleasant; if we did not sometimes taste of adversity, prosperity would not be so welcome.

 > Good luck is another name for tenacity of purpose.

+> Change your thoughts and you change your world.